 The old “Light Touch Regime” has been replaced by the Competitive Flexible Procedure.
 This allows councils and ICBs more freedom to design a tender process that actually fits the complexity of social care.
 However, this flexibility can be a double-edged sword for providers.
 Tenders in 2026 are less predictable; one might involve a multi-stage “negotiated” process, while another might require a “dragon’s den” style presentation.

 You can no longer rely on a standard library of answers.
 Each bid requires a bespoke approach that mirrors the specific “innovation” the commissioner is seeking.
+This is exactly the strategic approach that has helped our clients win.
+As one provider shared, AssuredBID’s understanding of the tendering process made the difference.
+Read their story and others on our testimonials page.
 This is particularly true in the 2026 market, where there is a massive push for “Early Intervention” and “Prevention.”
-[Link 4: CQC 2026 Compliance Standards]

 In this flexible environment, providers who succeed are those who can pivot their service models to meet niche local needs.
 To master this new procedure, you should ensure your organisation is capable of the following:

-• Co-Production: Demonstrating that your service model was designed in partnership with the people who will actually use it, rather than just being a “top-down” corporate strategy.
+Demonstrate that your service model was designed in partnership with the people who will actually use it, rather than just being a “top-down” corporate strategy.
+Evaluators want to see genuine service user involvement in how your care is shaped.

-• Agile Pricing: Being prepared to offer “open-book” accounting or risk-sharing models where your profit is partially linked to the achievement of specific health outcomes.
+Be prepared to offer “open-book” accounting or risk-sharing models where your profit is partially linked to the achievement of specific health outcomes.
+This signals confidence in your delivery capability.

-• Digital Innovation: Incorporating Assistive Technology and Remote Monitoring into your core service offer to show you are future-proofing the council’s investment.
+Incorporate Assistive Technology and Remote Monitoring into your core service offer to show you are future-proofing the council’s investment.
+Digital maturity is increasingly a scored element in ICB tender requirements for 2026.

 Environmental and Social Governance (ESG)